Skip to content

 January 8 – 14

-Then I wrote more stuff during the second week of first quarter 2018.
+Then I wrote more short stories during the second week of first quarter 2018.
 All of the pieces are under 2,000 words.
 I wrote: The Forest; I Used to be Happy; The Star; I Hate Promises; A Kitten; The Outside World; and The Meeting.

 Of these seven short stories, The Star; I Hate Promises; and The Meeting are comedies.
 The Forest and The Outside World are more like fables, with the former being about helping a stranger and the latter about being curious about freedom.
 A Kitten is heartwarming and could be read to a child.